ramprasadsingh1/TREC_question_classification/README.md

 * BiLSTM + Random + Fine Tune
 * BiLSTM + Glove + Freeze
 * BiLSTM + Glove + Fine Tune

+## Interpretting the predicted labels
+Once the **test** command is executed the predicted labesl are stored in **src\labels**.
+Due to issues with parsing the output labels, kindly interpret the predicted labels in the following manner:
+### Coarse Labels:
+This classification contains 6 labels (0,1,2,3,4 and 5).
+The output file should look as follows: